 ● Does your spouse employ healthy coping strategies when stressed, angry, or scared?

 Keep in mind that some issues will be easier to resolve than others.
 For example, disagreeing about finances will have a different effect on your relationship than having a disagreement about your children.
 No matter what the main issues are, it is much better to resolve them – the earlier, the better.

 The topics mentioned are but a snippet of those available on Spiritual Bridge.
 Our helpful resources are designed to advise, not lecture, and to keep you grounded in your faith.
 The scriptures teach us to use our faith as a guide, to search the word as for priceless hidden treasures and to put the word in action!
 Spiritual Bridge is the go-to website for all things a Christian married couple may need to consult.
-No matter what stage of life you are in, if you listen to the word of God, keep up with your scripture reading, and consult Spiritual Bridge, you will be sure that you have placed God first in all of your endeavours.
+No matter what stage of life you are in, if you listen to the word of God, keep up with your scripture reading, and consult the Lord here at Spiritual Bridge, you will be sure that you have placed God first in all of your endeavors.